William Lamb, 2nd Viscount Melbourne: Later life: 1841–1848

+Death

-After Melbourne resigned permanently in August 1841, Victoria continued to write to him about political matters, but as it was deemed inappropriate after a time their letters became cordial and non-political without issue.
-It has been observed that Melbourne's role faded as Victoria increasingly relied on her new husband Prince Albert.
-Though weakened, Melbourne survived a stroke on 23 October 1842, fourteen months after his departure from politics.
-In retirement, he lived at Brocket Hall, Hertfordshire.
+Though weakened, Melbourne survived a stroke on 23 October 1842, 14 months after his departure from politics.
+In retirement he lived at Brocket Hall, Hertfordshire.
 He died at home on 24 November 1848 and was buried nearby at St Etheldreda's Church, Hatfield, Hertfordshire.
 There is a memorial to him in St Paul's Cathedral.

-Upon his death, his titles passed to his brother, Frederick, as his son, George Augustus Frederick (1807–1836), the only child to survive birth after Lady Caroline's two miscarriages, had predeceased him.
+Upon his death his titles passed to his brother, Frederick, as his son, George Augustus Frederick (1807–1836), had predeceased him.